 - Farting & bloating.

-- The urine will usually be more acidic at P.H levels of 6 and below.
+- The urine is usually more acidic at P.H. levels of 6 and below.
 The explanation is that parasites "thrive" in the acidic gut environment.

-- Imbalance in gut flora impairs the brain's neurotransmitters, such as serotonin, expressed in decreased alertness and cognitive ability.
-The production of the neurotransmitter serotonin is mostly carried out in the intestines using good bacteria.
+- An imbalance in gut flora impairs the brain's neurotransmitters, such as serotonin, expressed in decreased alertness and cognitive ability.
+The production of the neurotransmitter serotonin is mainly carried out in the intestines using good bacteria.
 An unbalanced intestinal flora reduces serotonin production and causes a decrease in alertness and mood.

-- The uncontrolled proliferation of gastrointestinal pathogens causes damage to the intestinal wall that impairs intestinal absorption.
-Constipation and abdominal obesity are common phenomena that are not always attributed to gut flora's lack of balance.
+The uncontrolled proliferation of gastrointestinal pathogens causes damage to the intestinal wall that impairs intestinal absorption.
+Constipation and abdominal obesity are common phenomena not always attributed to gut flora's lack of balance.